 Following the events of Saints Row: The Third, the Boss assists the British intelligence agency MI6 in successfully stopping a terrorist threat led by an insane Cyrus Temple.
 The Boss then kills Cyrus and personally disarms a nuclear missile (while said missile is airborne).
 His heroics subsequently get him elected President of the United States.
 However, while on his way to deliver a speech at a press conference, an alien race known as the Zin attack and kidnap members of the President's staff, including Benjamin King (formerly of the Vice Kings) and Vice President and actor Keith David.

 After being captured himself, the President is placed in a virtual reality simulation of Steelport.
-However, by hacking the system, the President is able to acquire superpowers while inside the virtual simulation, which he uses to fight back against the Zin.
+After first escaping back into the real world, Zin retaliates by destroying Earth.
+The Boss returns to the simulation for most of the game and by hacking the system, the President is able to acquire superpowers while inside, which he uses to fight back against the Zin.
 While doing so, he rescues his team and they aid him in his battle against the Zin.

-Eventually, the simulation weakens and the President uses a power armor suit in the final battle in which he defeats and kills the emperor Zinyak by ripping off his head and then the President is then promoted to crown emperor of the Zin Empire.
+Eventually, the simulation weakens and the President uses a power armor suit in the final battle in which he defeats and kills the emperor Zinyak by ripping off his head; from there the President is then promoted to crown emperor of the Zin Empire.